 *The grade of UW is used when an instructor indicates a student stopped attending or never attended class or the instructor has not submitted a grade.

-If a course is failed and then repeated, all course attempts and grades are recorded on the student’s transcript; however, in the calculation of the grade point average, only the grade from the most recent attempt is used.
+As of Fall 2015, if a course is failed and then repeated, all course attempts and grades are recorded on the student’s transcript; however, in the calculation of the grade point average, only the grade from the most recent attempt is used.

 Internships taken for credit, along with select designated one-credit workshops, are the only RISD courses graded using a pass/fail system (P/F).
 The grading system for one-credit courses can be designated as letter grade or pass/fail at the discretion of the instructor and the approval of the department head.
 The grading system may not be changed once registration has begun.
 A student does not decide on a P/F option.
 The entire course is either pass/fail or it is letter graded.

 P = (Pass)

 NC = no credit (used only for courses taken but not passed at Brown or to indicate a missing grade on a RISD class)

 S and U (Satisfactory/Unsatisfactory) are used only as midterm grades.